xaecbd/RCT/doc/如何增加redis实例.md

-## 添加Redis 实例
+## Add an instance of Redis
-1.  启动RCT-dashboard
+1. Start the RCT - dashboard
-2.  输入用户名和密码，均为rct，进入redis节点管理界面
+2. Enter the user name and password, both of which are RCT, and enter the redis node management interface
-3.  点击Add New Redis 卡片,添加redis地址和密码，添加成功后自动识别redis是否为standalone和cluster
+3. Click the Add New Redis card and Add the Redis address and password.
+After the addition, it will automatically recognize whether Redis is a standalone class and cluster
-4.  点击每个卡片上面的图标可对对应的redis节点进行编辑和删除
+4. Click the icon on each card to edit and delete the corresponding redis node
-5.  点击Address和mode所在的区域可进入主页面
+5. Click the area of Address and mode to enter the home page

-## redis实例添加和编辑页面参数说明
+## Redis instance add and edit page parameter description
 1. Redis Name：redis name
-2. Redis Address：一般是redis的ip+port(例如 127.0.0.1:6379)
+2. Redis Address：Generally, it is the IP +port of redis (for example, 127.0.0.1:6379).
-1. Password:redis的密码，有密码必须填写，无密码可忽略这个选项
+1. Redis password, the password must be filled in, no password can be ignored this option